StreetMesh/Experience/Essays/A-Walk-In-Two-Worlds.md

-# Winchester: A Walk In Two Worlds
+# A Walk In Two Worlds

 Written by: [Aaron Collegeman](https://github.com/collegeman) and ChatGPT 4o